Henil-tandel/task_management/backend/README.md

 - `jsonwebtoken`: For generating and verifying JWT tokens.
 - `dotenv`: For loading environment variables from a `.env` file.
 - `bcryptjs`: For hashing passwords.
-- `socket.io`: For real-time communication.
+- `cors`: For enabling Cross-Origin Resource Sharing.

 ## Scripts